425: Filing under Securities Act Rule 425 of certain prospectuses and communications in connection with business combination transactions

 A: 34.

 A: 34%.
-If you look at the earnings stream that we’re going to get off that 34%, it’s going to be larger than what we had before we diluted our share down.
+If you look at the earnings stream that were going to get off that 34%, its going to be larger than what we had before we diluted our share down.
 So,

 we see it as something that makes us unique in the marketplace, diversifies our revenue stream, allows us not to have to go out on the risk curve in terms of

-credit and loans, and so I think if there’s further monetization, my guess is it would come from BlackRock expanding and further diluting us
+credit and loans, and so I think if theres further monetization, my guess is it would come from BlackRock expanding and further diluting us

 versus some interest on our part.
-And in fact, I think our agreement calls that for 3 years we
+And in fact, I think our agreement calls that for 3 years we actually cant dispose of stock anyway.

-th quarter, the earnings we derived from a smaller ownership percentage were greater than we had
+A: Joe made an excellent point.
+I think if you looked at the 4th quarter, the earnings we derived from a smaller ownership percentage were greater than we had

-rd and prior quarters, so it was immediately accretive to PNC.
+in the 3rd and prior quarters, so it was immediately accretive to PNC.

-Q: Are there tax implications in terms of the investment being held within PNC as opposed to
+Q: Are there tax implications in terms of the investment being held within PNC as opposed to you spinning it off or doing something for the shareholders with it?

 A: Once our ownership went below a certain level, and once BlackRock started talking about potential acquisitions and mergers and so on, a lot of the potential